-Penang Institute is proud to host “Asia’s Maritime Region: Lessons from Long History” which is scheduled as follows:
+Penang Institute is proud to host a public forum titled “Asia’s Maritime Region: Lessons from Long History” which is scheduled as follows:

 Date: 12 March 2019, Tuesday